 BY TODD CARVER

-Todd Carver is chairman of the Iredell-Statesville Schools Board of Education.
+Todd Carver is the District 7 representative and chairman of the Iredell-Statesville Schools Board of Education.